selincece/battery-soc-prediction/README.md

+# battery-soc-ml

-# SOC Prediction – API, Streamlit App, and MQTT Demo
+SOC Prediction – API, Streamlit App, and MQTT Demo

 This project predicts a battery's future State of Charge (SOC) using time-series data from lithium‑ion cells (NASA dataset files `B0005.mat`, `B0006.mat`, `B0018.mat`).
 It provides:
 - A FastAPI REST service for SOC prediction